citrontruc/unity-gaming-campus/README.md

 ### Overview

 The main folder for this repository is **Assets**.
 It contains the following elements:
+- Animations: Put your animations in this folder.
+- Data: contains json to save high scores.
-- Events: Contains all scriptable objects.
+- Events: Contains all of the events we created (does not contain scripts).
 - Materials: Contains all materials.
+- Models: Put your models in this folder.
 - Resources: Contains all Prefabs depending on their type.
 - Scenes: Contains all our game scenes (MainMenu, our level, the game overscreen and a test scene to test our level chunks and movement).
 - Scripts: Contains our code.